-The challenge remains even for students with high school diplomas.
+The challenge remains, even for students with high school diplomas.
 As higher education costs increase, 28% of young adults are choosing to enter the workforce immediately after high school.
 Skill-based employment training programs provide a viable option over low wage jobs that do not provide long-term opportunities for growth.
 Young adults are especially prone to poverty (20% nationally), and programs such as these enable them to become financially stable.

 Additionally, older adults are particularly influenced by changes in the economy.
 Unfortunately, as technology changes, careers can become obsolete in the span of just a few years.
 Older adults often are in need of skills-based training services as they make unexpected career changes.
-It is predicted that 40% of existing careers will disappear or vastly shrink within the next decade (McKinsey, 2020).10 development training opportunities that lead to careers and contribute to individuals and families long term financial stability.
+It is predicted that 40% of existing careers will disappear or vastly shrink within the next decade (McKinsey, 2023).

-While there are certification programs in the community, even the modest amounts these programs cost may be untenable for those experiencing poverty.
-Programs that engage hard to reach populations who are looking to make a long-term commitment to their financial future are encouraged to apply.
-United Way seeks to partner with organizations that can provide workforce
+While there are certification programs in the community, even the modest amounts these programs cost may be too great a barrier for those experiencing poverty.
+Programs that engage hard to reach populations looking to make a long-term commitment to their financial future are encouraged to apply.
+United Way seeks to partner with organizations that can provide workforce development training opportunities leading to careers that support the long term financial stability of individuals and families.